 Wednesday, November 28, 1:30 PM - 2:30 PM

-The cut flowers you NEED to grow...
-10 (or more, I love them all) of the best flowers to grow for cutting for use in the farmers market, florist and wedding sales.
-The best varieties, how to grow and post-harvest.
-Whipping up a bouquet recipe and how to make bouquets FAST!
-Examples of annual, perennial, bulb and woody choices.
+Ten (or more, I love them all) of the best flowers to grow for cutting for use in the farmers market, florist, and wedding sales.
+The best varieties, how to grow them, and what to do post-harvest.
+Whipping up a bouquet recipe and how to make bouquets fast!
+Janis will include examples of annual, perennial, bulb, and woody choices.

 Wednesday, November 28, 2:30 PM - 3:30 PM

-How to sell your beautiful blooms.
-Different sales avenues for cut flowers.
-Innovative locations and how to build excitement that turns into sales.
-Direct to customers, florist, wholesale and being farmer florist, which is best for you?
+This workshop will explore different sales avenues for cut flowers, innovative locations, and how to build excitement that turns into sales.
+Direct to customers, florist, wholesale, and/or being a farmer florist, which is best for you?